CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/04-changes.md

 ~~~
 {: .language-bash}

-Let's create a file called `guacamole.md` that contains the basic structure to
+Let's create a file called `goostats.sh` that contains the basic structure for Nelle's analysis code.
-have a recipe.
 We'll use `nano` to edit the file;
 you can use whatever editor you like.
 In particular, this does not have to be the `core.editor` you set globally earlier.
 But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
 For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create/) in [The Unix Shell](https://swcarpentry.github.io/shell-novice/) lesson.

 ~~~
-$ nano guacamole.md
+$ nano goostats.sh
 ~~~
 {: .language-bash}

-Type the text below into the `guacamole.md` file:
+Type the text below into the `goostats.sh` file:

 ~~~
 # Ingredients